tech-med/medlearnity.com/src/content/wpPages/tutors/melissa-wing/index.md

 ---
 title: 'Melissa Wing'
 pubDate: 2023-02-01
 description: '"My love of tutoring began in high school when a fellow classmate needed help in Italian class and has continued to grow over 10 years later.
-Medical schoo'
+Medical schoo.'
 ---

 # Meet Melissa Wing